-The Cash Balance Component covers non-represented employees hired or rehired after December 31, 1995 and provides each participant with a life annuity benefit at normal retirement (age 65) equal to the actuarial equivalent of a notional amount maintained for them.
+The Cash Balance Component covers non-represented employees hired or rehired after December 31, 1995, subject to the retirement program election for new hires on and after January 1, 2025, and provides each participant with a life annuity benefit at normal retirement (age 65) equal to the actuarial equivalent of a notional amount maintained for them.
 Participants are eligible for retirement under the Cash Balance Component upon the attainment of age 55 with five or more years of service.
 Participants' accounts are credited each year with a percentage of compensation, which is determined based on the participant's age plus years of service measured at year-end.